vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/vr-controls.rst

 VR Controls
 ------------------------

-Use these controls on your VR controllers so that you can enjoy your experience in High Fidelity to the fullest.
+To interact with people in 3D and track body movements, you will need to use VR equipment such as the Oculus Rift or HTC Vive.
+With VR equipment, you can have a fully immersive experience in High Fidelity.

 .. note:: If you want to jump, fly, or strafe (walk sideways) in VR, you must enable it under Settings > Controls > VR Movement.